 This intervention is accessible to all pupils who may be experiencing difficulty with some aspects of home/school life e.g. a family bereavement which may impact on their school life.
 Mrs J Wilson works with the children to ensure they are supported through these emotional times during the school day.

-Mrs J Wilson and Mrs Blake also ensure smooth transitions occur between year groups and secondary schools for those children who need extra support.
+Mrs J Wilson and Mrs Kirkham also ensure smooth transitions occur between year groups and secondary schools for those children who need extra support.